yzpaul/ExpenseOwl/README.md

 </p>
 </p>

-BudgetLord is a lightweight, single-user expense tracking system that combines the simplicity of CLI-based input with powerful web-based visualization.
-It provides an intuitive way to track daily expenses, visualize spending patterns, and maintain a clear overview of your financial habits through an elegant dark-mode interface.
+BudgetLord is a lightweight, single-user expense tracking system that combines the simplicity of CLI-based input with web-based visualization.
+It provides an intuitive way to track daily expenses, visualize spending patterns, and maintain a clear overview of your financial habits through an elegant dark or light mode interface.

 ## Screenshots